Environment and Climate Change Youth Council

 Overview

-Climate change is one of the most defining environmental challenges of this time.
+Climate change is one of the most defining environmental challenges of our time.
 Young people are among those leading the charge toward a cleaner future.
 We need youth perspectives to ensure the country's transition to a prosperous and low-carbon future is sustainable and inclusive.

 Role of the Youth Council